Egypt says sales tax hikes on hold for two weeks -paper

 Earlier this month it announced increases in the sales tax on a range of goods and services, only for President Mohamed Mursi to suspend them within hours as the country prepared for a referendum on a contentious new constitution.

-The unpopular measures are deemed necessary to secure $4.8 billion (2.9 billion pounds) Egypt is seeking from the International Monetary Fund.
+The unpopular measures are deemed necessary to secure $4.8 billion Egypt is seeking from the International Monetary Fund.
 The government has asked the IMF to delay by a month a meeting it had scheduled to approve the loan to allow it to seek more support for the moves.

 But the administration is under increasing pressure to take steps to shore up the country's finances, with some citizens worried enough to withdraw their savings from banks and exchange them into hard currencies while its international credit rating has also been cut.